Casanova369/TypeScriptBeginning/README.md

 # Typescript Beginning

-A set of code and usage examples of the superset of javascript, typescript.
+<i>A set of code and usage examples of the superset of javascript, typescript.</i>

 #### Download and Configure